nosnibor89/counter-app-ld-svelte-sdk/README.md

 yarn dev
 ```

-5.Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5.Open [http://localhost:5173/](http://localhost:5173/) in your browser to see the application.
+Check your terminal as port may be different.